 If you are a fan of French cooking shows, you can’t miss Cyril Lignac.
 A true headliner of cooking on M6 (A private French channel) since 2005, he has been present as a presenter or host in all of the channel’s culinary programs until today.
 So much so that he has become a real public figure, designated “Favorite Chef of the French” in 2012, and with millions of followers on social networks.
 French comedians loved to parody his famous line “Fondant croquant” (= Crunchy fondant) with a southern French accent.

-Both French chef and pastry chef, he owns no less than 6 gourmet restaurants in Paris, a restaurant-bar in London, and a chain of bakery-pastry shops, La Pâtisserie Cyril Lignac, with numerous locations in Paris and Saint-Tropez.
+Both French chef and French pastry chef, he owns no less than 6 gourmet restaurants in Paris, a restaurant-bar in London, and a chain of bakery-pastry shops, La Pâtisserie Cyril Lignac, with numerous locations in Paris and Saint-Tropez.

 - Stéphanie Le Quellec